sergeLabo/pyOSCcodec/README.md

 pyOSCcodec
 ==========

-Code and decode OSC Datagram in python 3.4 and beyond
+Code and decode OSC Datagram in python 3.4 and beyond.

+String are latin-1 encoded and decoded.

 This script is a part of :